 ✓ To make the recruitment process more transparent and merit-oriented

 To make the recruitment process in public institutions more transparent and merit-oriented is mandatory.
 For instance, Denmark’s government recruitment system is the world’s best transparency system to the Transparency Index.
 Ironically, a large number of youth in Pakistan are facing unemployment, while on the other hand, the officeholders recruiting their kiths and kins and promoting nepotism in the country.
 Consequently, the country has faced incompetent and illegible authorities that have not been able to work for the country’s development.
-Thus, it is high time to take some effective and solid steps by the government for Pakistan’s future.
+Thus, it is high time the government took some effective and solid steps for Pakistan’s future.

 ✓ To apply the principle of separation of power